roemvaar/cs_notes/docs/data_structures/hash_tables.md

 ## **1. Overview**

 A hash table is dynamic set that is an effective data structure for implementing dictionaries.
+A great thing about hash tables is that regadless of how many items are stored on it, you can lookup elements in constant time on average.

 ### Hash Functions